Solid torus

-In mathematics, a solid torus is the topological space formed by sweeping a disk around a circle.
-It is homeomorphic to the Cartesian product $S^1 \times D^2$ of the disk and the circle, endowed with the product topology.
+In mathematics, a solid torus is the solid formed by sweeping a disk around a circle.
+As a topological space, it is homeomorphic to the Cartesian product $S^1 \times D^2$ of the disk and the circle, endowed with the product topology.

 A standard way to visualize a solid torus is as a toroid, embedded in 3-space.
-However, it should be distinguished from a torus, which has the same visual appearance: the torus is the two-dimensional space on the boundary of a toroid, while the solid torus includes also the compact interior space enclosed by the torus.
+However, it should be distinguished from a torus, a surface which has the same visual appearance: the torus is the two-dimensional space on the boundary of a toroid, while the solid torus includes also the compact interior space enclosed by the torus.

-A solid torus is a torus plus the volume inside the torus.
+A solid torus is a torus plus the region inside the torus, with a non-zero volume.
 Real-world objects that approximate a solid torus include O-rings, non-inflatable lifebuoys, ring doughnuts, and bagels.

 Topological properties

 The solid torus is a connected, compact, orientable 3-dimensional manifold with boundary.
 The boundary is homeomorphic to $S^1 \times S^1$, the ordinary torus.

 Since the disk $D^2$ is contractible, the solid torus has the homotopy type of a circle, $S^1$.
 Therefore the fundamental group and homology groups are isomorphic to those of the circle: